-When you preview or publish your site, NetObjects Fusion creates a .gif file for each button and banner.
+When you preview or publish your site, NetObjects Fusion creates a .gif file for each button and banner (except Flash buttons and banners).
 It combines the assigned font style, size, and color with the image file for that SiteStyle element to ensure the font you choose appears despite differences in site visitors' browsers.